bzinkan/pass-pilot/replit.md

 - **Framework**: Express.js with TypeScript
 - **Development**: Hot module replacement in development with production-ready build process
 - **API Design**: RESTful endpoints for authentication, student management, and pass operations
+- **Validation**: Zod-based request validation middleware for body, query, and params
-- **Error Handling**: Centralized error handling middleware with proper HTTP status codes
+- **Error Handling**: Global error handler with comprehensive validation feedback and error tracking
+- **Type Safety**: Null guard utilities and environment variable validation at startup
 - **Logging**: Request/response logging for API endpoints with duration tracking

-The backend follows a modular structure with separate route handlers and storage abstraction layer that currently uses in-memory storage but can be easily swapped for database persistence.
+The backend follows a modular structure with enterprise-level validation and error handling.
+All endpoints use type-safe validation middleware that provides detailed error messages for invalid requests.

 ### Data Storage
 - **Database**: PostgreSQL with Neon serverless database